About SMC ES

 What?

-SMC Spain is an independent office that provides the media with resources, reliable content, and expert sources to cover science-related news.
-Set up by FECYT, we are part of an international network of SMCs that started in 2002.
+The SMC Spain is an independent office that provides the media with resources, reliable content, and expert sources to cover science-related news.
+Set up by the Spanish Foundation of Science and Technology (FECYT), we are part of an international network of SMCs that started in 2002.

 Why?

-Because, to paraphrase the UK SMC, the media will do science better when scientists do the media better.
-Much science news generates controversy, and improving public debate requires context, sources and evidence.
+Because–to paraphrase the SMC UK—the media will do science better when scientists do the media better.
+Lots of science news generate controversy, and improving public debate requires nuanced context, reliable sources and evidence.

 How?

-We offer content with varying degrees of immediacy to cover science news: quick reactions, explanations and analysis.
-We also offer resources on communication and current affairs, and briefings, all under the Creative Commons licence.
+We offer content to cover science news at different speeds: quick expert reactions, explainers and analysis.
+We also offer resources on communication and current affairs, as well as briefings for journalists–all under a Creative Commons licence

 When?